This section presents security recommendations to apply in Bizagi Work portal related to Bizagi's configuration (application hardening).

 •Enforce Password History: On

-•Password expiration time: 30 days, or according to your criteria.
+•Password minimum age: 30 days, or according to your criteria.

 Considerations regarding the system user in Bizagi

 Recall that domain\admon is the system user created by default and employed internally by Bizagi.

 Neither Username nor password should be changed for this user.

 You may not disable this user since it is needed to perform automatic tasks related to processes such as timers and scheduled jobs.
 We recommend you to make sure that this user is always enabled in your project.

 We strongly recommend that you edit this user's settings so that it that it does not have access to administration options in the Work portal (it should be able to start specific processes and run tasks, but not a full admin).
 Refer to Security for Work Portal menus.

 To make sure this exclude this user from those authorized to manage your Bizagi system (This user should not be able to manage users, nor modify values in Bizagi such as parameter entities, cancel or delete cases, etc).

 Follow the configuration recommendations to mitigate most vulnerabilities.